 Q. Does Mid-Rivers High Speed Mobile Data use my voice plan minutes?

 A. No. Data usage does not count against your voice plan minutes.

 Q. Can I use Mid-Rivers High Speed Mobile Data while roaming?

-Q. What if I get a call on my wireless phone during an Internet session?
+Q. What if I get a call on my wireless phone during an Data session?